 Model-Driven Development: The Most Important Concept in Low-Code

-We’ve already introduced the nine principles that are fundamental to the concept of low-code application development.
+We’ve introduced the nine principles that are fundamental to the concept of low-code application development.
 All are essential, but if we had to identify the one principle to rule them all, without which there would be no low-code development, it’s the first principle: model-driven development.

 What is model-driven development?